Blogging goals that will actually improve your blog

 - The kind of headlines that work best

-- The style of writing that’s most popular
+- The style of writing or the presentation that’s popular

 - What gets readers to comment and engage

 - How often popular writers publish new posts

 - What other bloggers in your niche miss